-Heart attacks are referred to by medical professionals as forms of acute coronary syndrome (ACS), of which there are three primary types.
+Heart attacks are referred to by medical professionals as forms of the acute coronary syndrome (ACS), of which there are three primary types.

-ST Segment Elevation Myocardial Infarction (STEMI): This is the most serious form of heart attack, and denotes a situation where there is a prolonged interruption of the blood supply to the heart.
+ST-Segment Elevation Myocardial Infarction (STEMI): This is the most serious form of heart attack, and denotes a situation where there is a prolonged interruption of the blood supply to the heart.
 This is caused by a blockage of the coronary artery by cholesterol breaking down and subsequently being replaced by blood clots.
 This will eventually lead to significant damage to the large area of the heart.
-It is the most commonly recognised form of heart attack.
+It is the most commonly recognised form of a heart attack.

-Non-ST Segment Elevation Myocardial Infarction (NSTEMI): Considered less immediately-dangerous than the aforementioned STEMI heart attacks, these denote situations where the supply of blood to the heart is only partially cut off, resulting in a smaller area of the heart sustaining damage.
-Left untreated however, these attacks are still life-threatening, and may progress to a more serious STEMI stage heart attack.
+Non-ST Segment Elevation Myocardial Infarction (NSTEMI): Considered less immediately dangerous than the aforementioned STEMI heart attacks, these denote situations where the supply of blood to the heart is only partially cut off, resulting in a smaller area of the heart sustaining damage.
+Left untreated, however, these attacks are still life-threatening and may progress to a more serious STEMI stage heart attack.

 Unstable Angina: Regarded as the least serious form of ACS, this is still a medical emergency as without proper treatment the condition can deteriorate and cause serious damage to the heart, or become a STEMI attack.

-There is no singular cause for heart attacks in UK patients; however a number of factors can elevate your risk of sustaining one:
+There is no singular cause for heart attacks in UK patients; however, a number of factors can elevate your risk of sustaining one:

 Treatment for heart attacks is far more successful following prompt diagnosis, a delayed or misdiagnosis can drastically increase mortality risk and complicate treatment